Learn how much you can earn as a network administrator and the factors that affect your salary, such as education, experience, location, and industry.

+It’s also a varied position.
 As a network administrator, you can work in different companies, organizations, or government entities.
 You’re responsible for maintaining the physical computer networks to keep operations running.
-Network administrator positions are projected to grow as companies and organizations continue to invest in faster technology and upgrading systems.
+However, the job outlook for network administrator positions is somewhat mixed over the next decade.
+While all computer occupations are expected to grow rapidly between 2023 and 2033, the BLS expects a slight decline in network administrator positions.

-A network administrator is responsible for operating the computer networks needed for companies and organizations.
-In this role, you’re responsible for installing network hardware and software that’s specific to your organization’s needs, maintaining network security, and adding users to the network.
+A network administrator operates the computer networks needed for companies and organizations.
+In this role, you’re responsible for installing network hardware and software specific to your organization’s needs, maintaining network security, and adding users to the network.

-Here are some daily tasks that you may need to do:
+Daily tasks that you may need to do as a network administrator include:

 Recommend upgrades to optimize the system’s performance